 The above capability system for Core-Cajita gives us a natural authority map for which the AuthoritySafe property holds (Theorem 2).
-From Theorem 1 we know that, in order to solve the isolation problem for a Cajita mashup built with components t_1,\ldots,t_n and a set of forbidden actions A{\varnothing} , we must appropriately define the initial heap H_m and enforcement functions enf^1, \dots, enf^n such that AuthorityIsolation($\mathcal{A}{\varnothing}, H_m, \mathsf{enf}^1(t_1), \dots, \mathsf{enf}^n(t_n)$) holds.
+From Theorem 1 we know that, in order to solve the isolation problem for a Cajita mashup built with components t_1, \ldots, t_n and a set of forbidden actions \mathcal{A}{\emptyset} , we must appropriately define the initial heap H_m and enforcement functions enf^1, \ldots, enf^n such that holds.
 One solution is to define define enforcement functions which "bind" capabilities with non-influencing authority to distinct components.
-For example, if $detPub_H$ and $setPub_H$ are forced to be disjoint for all H, then any two capabilities designating different resources will always have non-influencing authority.
+For example, if getPub_H and setPub_H are forced to be disjoint for all H, then any two capabilities designating different resources will always have non-influencing authority.
 This can be achieved by imposing that for all l, v, setPub_H(l, p, v) returns false for any $p \in \mathcal{P}{nat}$.
-If $p \notin \mathcal{P}{nat}$, then either getPub_H(l, p)holds or $\operatorname{setPub}H(l,p,v)$ holds but not both.
+If $p \notin \mathcal{P}{nat}$, then either getPub_H(l, p) holds or setPub_H(l, p, v) holds but not both.
 Summarizing, authority isolation can be achieved by simply binding capabilities designating disjoint sets of resources to distinct components, thereby providing a solution to the isolation problem.